 - PMRA scientists also repeatedly raised serious unassessed hazards and outdated assessments associated with chlorpyrifos.
-The last dietary risk assessment was done in 2000 and did not include drinking water. *, despite the fact that *.
+The last dietary risk assessment was done in 2000 and did not include drinking water.

 - PMRA scientists had found unacceptable drinking water exposure from chlorpyrifos uses.
 This was never told to the public or mentioned in the decisions.

 - PMRA decided in 2008 to put the re-evaluation of human health effects for chlorpyrifos “on hold”, and did so until 2019, even though the US Environmental Protection Agency (EPA) in its assessments from 2008 on had found that serious neurodevelopmental effects in children were expected at lower levels then previously thought.
 The EPA revoked uses on food effective October 29, 2021 and its phase-out period was only 4 months – until February 28, 2022.